vp817/RakNetProtocolDoc/README.md

 			- Respond with an ConnectionRequestAccepted that is sent in a unreliable and not segmenteed datagram
 		- Wait for an NewIncomingConneciton packet
 			- Check if the server port is the same as the address of the client inside NewIncomingConnection then mark it as connected if so.
-			- Response with a ConnectedPing packet.
+			- Response with a ConnectedPong packet.
 		- Wait for a DisconnectNotification
 			- Resend that packet to nofiy that it is handled that is sent in a unreliable and not segmenteed datagram
 		- Wait for a ConnectedPing